Spring Garden Revival

 Professional Plant Selection, Installation & Replacement Standards for Sustainable Gardens

-Plant selection in Reading should match site conditions: sun exposure (6+ hours for full sun, 2-4 hours part shade, <2 hours shade), soil drainage (glacial till/clay vs sandy), and pH (5.5-6.5).
+Plant selection in Reading should match site conditions: full sun (6+ hours), part shade (2-4 hours), or shade (<2 hours), and consider soil pH (5.5-6.5).
 Choose hardy species for Zone 5b-7a (cold to -15 to -20°F, heat to 85°F+), prioritizing MA natives like New England aster, black-eyed Susan, bee balm, and coneflower.
-Use disease- and deer-resistant varieties where possible.
-Install plants at the correct depth (crown at or above soil surface), amending with a 50% native soil/50% compost mix, and mulch immediately (2-4 inches, 2-3 inch clearance from stems).
+Use disease- and deer-resistant varieties.
+Install plants at the correct depth, using a 50% native soil/50% compost mix, and mulch immediately (2-4 inches, with 2-3 inch clearance from stems).
 Space perennials 12-18 inches apart.
-Plant in late April–May or September–early October (6-8 weeks before hard frost), avoiding heat waves or saturated soils.
-Select nursery-grown, disease-free plants (#1 or #2 containers), and provide establishment care (deep watering 2-3 times weekly for the first month).
+Plant in late April-May or September-early October, avoiding heat waves or saturated soils.
+Select nursery-grown, disease-free stock (#1 or #2 containers), and provide establishment care: deep watering 2-3 times weekly for the first month, then weekly for the first season.

 Stormwater Management & Pollinator Protection in Compliance with Reading's Environmental Initiatives

-Stormwater management in Reading follows MassDEP Stormwater Standards and Clean Water Act requirements, aiming to prevent fertilizer and pesticide runoff into storm drains and local waterways.
-Best management practices include applying fertilizers based on soil tests, using slow-release products, and avoiding application before heavy rain.
-Incorporate organic matter to improve water retention and reduce runoff (20-30%), and mulch beds with 2-4 inches to prevent erosion.
-Native plantings support pollinators and wildlife, with perennial stalks left through winter for beneficial insects.
-Coordinate with municipal pollinator initiatives and MA Audubon for habitat integration.
-These practices contribute to carbon sequestration, air quality improvement, and urban heat island mitigation, supporting Reading’s sustainability goals.
+Stormwater management in Reading follows MassDEP Stormwater Standards and Clean Water Act requirements.
+Prevent fertilizer and pesticide runoff by applying products based on soil tests and avoiding use before heavy rain.
+Incorporate organic matter to improve infiltration and reduce runoff by 20-30%.
+Mulch beds with 2-4 inches to prevent erosion.
+Native plantings support pollinators and wildlife, providing food and habitat for bees, butterflies, and songbirds.
+Leave perennial stalks through winter for overwintering insects.
+These practices contribute to carbon sequestration, air quality improvement, and urban heat island mitigation, aligning with Reading's sustainability and biodiversity goals.

 Municipal Coordination for Public Garden Maintenance & Community Beautification Programs